guilhermehas/guilhermehas.github.io/agda-posts/unit-of-measure.lagda.md

     else + 0
 ```

+## Normalization and Value associated with Unit Power

 For normalization, it transforms Unit Power into Dimensional Power and after to Unit Power.
 In this way, it eliminates units that are not standard such as kilometers.